It's great to have you here, Rush Limbos, serving humanity simply by showing up.

 That's exactly right.

-You know, I would I would carry on what happened in the past.
+carry on what happened in the past.

-You know what I'm saying to hate anyone now, but I mean, it happened to ignore it and say that.
+To hate anyone now, but I mean, I'm not going to ignore it and say that.

-Well, I got that.
+I got to.

-Look, I'm glad we had a chance to clear this up because I didn't want you to think that I was saying something I wasn't.
+I'm glad we had a chance to clear this up because I didn't want you to think that I was saying something I wasn't.

 Okay, got to take a break here, top of the hour.

-Come back at some audio sound bites.
+Come back at some audio soundbites.

 I was off last week, but not if you were watching cable news.